Elizabeth Ann Duncan: Early life

-Duncan admitted in court to having been married 10 times.
-She had been arrested for operating a brothel in San Francisco, and passing bad checks.
+Duncan was born on April 16, 1904, in Kansas City, Missouri.
+She admitted in court to having been married ten times.
+She had been arrested for operating a brothel in San Francisco and passing bad checks.
 She had made her son, Frank, the center of her life.
 She also had a daughter, Patricia, who died at age 15.
 Under oath, Duncan admitted that she had four children in total, but loved Frank the most.

 Son's marriage

 When her son Frank threatened to move out of the apartment they shared, Elizabeth attempted suicide via an overdose of pills.
 During her recovery at Cottage Hospital in Santa Barbara, she was cared for by nurse Olga Kupczyk.
-Frank dated Kupczyk, then married her on June 20, 1958 after learning that she was pregnant.
+Frank dated Kupczyk, then married her on June 20, 1958, after learning that she was pregnant.
 A furious Elizabeth harassed Olga at work, forcing her to change addresses several times, and even admitted in court to plotting to kidnap Frank "to try to talk some sense into him.
 I didn't want to lose Frankie.
 I couldn't stand life alone and I knew it."
 The couple separated two weeks after they married.